Fogged observation window, paradox of experience in an SME, contemplative black and white

 • what you have stopped seeing in cash, in operations, in growth, and in team.

-• The Sentinelle Mandate by Mirabilys Advisors delivers this inventory in four to six weeks, with a contractual deliverable and a fixed fee.
+• The Sentinel Mandate by Mirabilys Advisors delivers this inventory in four to six weeks, with a contractual deliverable and a fixed fee.

 The paradox of experience The naive intuition says: the more you know, the more you see.
 It is wrong.
 The more you know your business, the more you see certain things with a precision no outsider could match.
 And simultaneously, the more you stop seeing other things, because your brain has filed them under "normal."
 This paradox is not a personal flaw.
 It is a documented cognitive mechanism.
 Experienced airline pilots are better at complex maneuvers and worse than juniors at detecting an anomaly on the standard dashboard.
 Experienced doctors diagnose typical cases faster and miss atypical cases more often than residents.
 SME owners face the same structure.
 Two decades inside a business give you an extraordinarily rich mental map.
 That map then filters your perception.
 You see what matches the map.
 You stop seeing what does not appear on it.
 This is precisely why an external operator finds, in thirty days, things you have not seen in five years.